 The Uganda Mission Trip will be from June 12 – 26, 2018.
 BPC will partner with African Hospitality Institute (AHI) working with the staff and students, and also serving the local villages and schools.
 For further information please contact Tracy Davis at 530-228-5637, email@example.com or Cyndi Aird at 680-5178, firstname.lastname@example.org.
 You can also learn more about AHI on our website or at http://ahi-ug.org.

 This summer we will travel to Haiti to put on our annual summer camp and birthday party for children in Haiti.
 The trip will be from June 28, 2018 – July 9, 2018.
 Contact Karla Albert for more information at 345-7334.
 BPC has been partnering with the United States Foundation for the Children of Haiti (USFCH) for over 25 years.
 Director Gladys Thomas has overseen the growth of services offered, which now includes three schools, two homes, including one for children with severe disabilities, and a full service hospital.
 BPC will once again be sending a team of students and adults who will primarily focus on serving and loving the children of the orphanage.
 Learn more about our mission partner USFCH

-Agros Mission Trip
+Agros Mission Trip has been cancelled

 Our Global Mission Partners

 Agros works with rural families in Central America and Mexico, breaking the cycle of poverty through a holistic development model of community organization, land ownership, housing and infrastructure, sustainable economic growth and community education.
 Website